suyash-rgb/Postal-Probe/README.md

 **Path Parameters:** <br>
      circleName (String): The name of the circle for which to stop delivery.<br><br>
 **Response:** <br>
-The response is determined by the deliveryService.checkDeliveryStatusForPincode() method.
-It can vary based on the algo parameter and the pincode.
-It could be:
     - 200 OK: A JSON object containing a transactionId (UUID) representing the unique identifier for the operation.
     - 404 NOT FOUND: A JSON object containing an error key with a null UUID.
 This can happen if the circle does not exist or if there's an IllegalArgumentException.
     - 500 Internal Server Error: A JSON object containing an error key with a null UUID, indicating a server error during the operation.<br><br>